taylorivanoff/font-checker/README.md

 # font-checker

-Node CLI that scans a page for fonts, understands obfuscation, and can unwrap woff2 → `.otf` (sfnt).
+Node CLI that scans a page for fonts, understands obfuscation, and can unwrap woff2 → `.otf`.

 ## Setup